PlanktoScope/PlanktoScope/docs/assembly_guide.md

 Before starting the assembly and mounting of the different components we will first prepare and mount some parts such as first prepare and mount some parts such as lenses.

 You now need to tap the holes for the M12 lenses in stage and mount it the different K pieces.
 We must also tap the part D located just after the camera.
-It is helpful for alignment to do  both the objeDtive and tube lens mount together.
+It is helpful for alignment to do  both the objective and tube lens mount together.
 It is important to do this as straight as  possible.
 A drop of mineral or olive oil can help the process.
 Be careful to use a right-hand tap  (that goes down when turning clockwise).

 ![Step2](assembly_guide/pictures/3.webp)